-The search is over, you’ve found a house, and the sellers have accepted your offer.
+The search is over!
+You found a house and the sellers have accepted your offer.
 Does

 that mean you can simply relax?
 Not necessarily.
 Here are some of the steps which must be